AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 ### Compatibility with local proxies

 >Note: in Big Sur 11.1 (and newer macOS versions) AdGuard can filter local proxies without any problems.
 The problems and solutions described below refer to Big Sur 11.0.
-If you encounter any issues in OS versions 11.1+, please contact technical support.
+If you encounter any issues in OS versions 11.1+, please contact technical support: support@adguard.com

 Any remote (non-local) proxy will work normally in Big Sur alongside AdGuard and doesn't require any additional actions from you.
 But with a local proxy (localhost), you have to remove it from System settings and configure it in AdGuard.